NSeaburg/OneDayAhead/project-source-export.md

 ---

 *This export was generated from the Learning Platform codebase on July 01, 2025.
-The platform represents a comprehensive LTI 1.3 compliant educational application with AI-powered learning experiences, Canvas LMS integration, and modern web technologies.*
+The platform represents a comprehensive LTI 1.3 compliant educational application with AI-powered learning experiences, Canvas LMS integration, and modern web technologies.
+All AI chatbots are now fully functional with streaming responses and proper character personalities.*

+**Latest Status**: ✅ All systems operational - Reginald (Assessment), Mr. Whitaker (Teaching), and Article Discussion bots working with Claude 3.5 Sonnet streaming API.